TerrayTM/pytimize/README.md

 # optimization
 Python optimization library for linear programming.

-*This libary is a work in progress.*
+*This library is a work in progress.*

 Created By Terry Zheng and Jonathan Wang